 The other method is to use the grid coordinate system.
 This technique of measurement uses Cols and Rows to describe the relative location of things.
-Cols run east to west whereas Rows run north to south.
-This then means that Cols increase as you go east to west, and rows increase as you go north to south.
+Cols run west to east whereas Rows run north to south.
+This then means that Cols increase as you go west to east, and rows increase as you go north to south.